MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/New-ApplicationAccessPolicy.md

 - Shared mailboxes

-To see the valid security principals, use the syntax `Get-Recipient <username> | Select-Object IsValidSecurityPrincipal`.
+To verify that a recipient is a security principal, use the syntax `Get-Recipient -Identity <RecipientIdentity> | Select-Object IsValidSecurityPrincipal`.

 ```yaml
 Type: RecipientIdParameter